bezark/FCLC-Video-Game-Design/README.md

 # Top of Mind:

+**The [Game Review](/Assignments/Game_Review.md) assingment is now EXTRA CREDIT!
+For those who submit it you will be awarded up to 8 Points of extra credit!**

 - [Capstone Presentation Groups](https://www.tldraw.com/r/t3jLWOCnJqGoJs_kzQEtz?d=v-277.-926.1132.2079.page)

 Hello folks!
 As we approach the end of the semester, here are some important reminders: